Jleagle/omdb-imdb-api-client/README.md

 # omdb-imdb-api-client

-A package to retrieve movies and TV information from IMDB using the API at omdbapi.com
+A package to retrieve movies and TV information from IMDB using the API at omdbapi.com with typed responses

 Now that OMDB requires an API key you can set it using: